Profit First

 If you’re currently using a traditional bank for your business finances, you may want to look for an alternative.
 That’s because these banks rarely allow you to set up multiple free checking accounts.
 And if you’re charged a maintenance fee for every Profit First account, every month, that can add up quickly.

-But here’s the great news: today, digital banking platforms provide a wide variety of innovative solutions for business owners.
-We’d even argue that Relay, our online banking and money management platform, is one of the best solutions for implementing Profit First. 😎
+But here’s the great news: today, digital banks provide a wide variety of innovative solutions for business owners.
+We’d even argue that Relay, our online banking and money management platform, is the best solution for anyone who wants to implement Profit First. 😎

 • You can open accounts remotely 🙌